GautamDeepak/EMM/EMM_Prac_06.md

 var meanReference = reference.mean();
 ```

 6. You can display the mean of the baseline in the mapping layer.
-Navigate to the Northern Australia, and use the script below to display the baseline mean EVI.
-Adjust the min and max values for visualisation purpose.
+Navigate to Northern Australia, and use the script below to display the baseline mean EVI.
+Adjust the min and max values for visualisation purposes.

 ```JavaScript
 // Display the mean of the reference in the mapping panel